 So why go to Song Saa after raving about the Maldives?
 Probably the main reason is it is utterly unique within South East Asia- it is simply one of a kind.
 The owners are totally pioneering in building a different type of luxury resort, with true sustainability and a drive to make sure the local islands are not ruined or become a tourist attraction.

-So in summary –where to go?
+So in summary – where to go – The Maldives vs Song Saa?
 I can’t answer that question because everyone is different, but the Four Seasons offers a relatively easy fly and flop, some of the best diving/snorkelling in the world, villas that are basically ‘perfect’ with service beyond anything you can imagine, or Song Saa if you want incredible food, to be somewhere totally unique, to help the local community whilst indulging, and for laid back service with a genuine smile.

-Anyway as you can imagine, i’m pretty passionate about making sure my clients go to the right resort, especially at this level, so do give me a shout if you need some assistance, or lots of information on our website – Experience travel
+Anyway as you can imagine, I’m pretty passionate about making sure my clients go to the right luxury hotel, especially at this level, so do give me a shout if you need some assistance or lots of information on the Experience Travel Group Cambodia website.